Understanding Group Addiction Counseling

 The fourth type of group addiction therapy is cognitive-behavioral groups.
 In these groups, a leader helps members avoid negative methods of thinking, which could lead to addiction.
 Instead, the focus is on starting new habits and actions to reinforce the skills needed to stay clean.

 These four types of group therapy are commonly used at different stages in the addiction process.
 Psychoeducational, skill development, and cognitive-behavioral groups may be essential in the beginning stages of rehabilitation.
 Support groups are often a common type of therapy, which is continued long after the initial stages of rehabilitation are complete.

 The fifth type of therapy is group psychotherapy.
 Although it is not commonly used, this type of psychotherapy allows individuals to explore past dynamics and relationships that may have lead them to drugs or alcohol.
-People who believe that any type of group therapy may be helpful to overcome their addiction should call 800-660-0986 or fill out a contact form for more information.
+People who believe that any type of group therapy may be helpful to overcome their addiction should call 1-888-439-3435 Who Answers? or fill out a contact form for more information.

 In many cases, addiction rehabilitation groups will make use of exercises found in any of the four common types of group therapy.
 Depending on the root cause of the participant’s addiction, some methods may be more helpful than others.